Frequently Asked Questions

 We expect that members will continue to further their knowledge of cohousing and get to know the area into which they will move.
 They are expected to contribute to building the community, to attend meetings (unless they live a very long way away), and engage with our online communication system.

-We meet in person every two months for a members meeting followed by an open meeting for new enquirers.
+We meet in person every three months for a members meeting followed by an open meeting for new enquirers.
 These are normally held at the Quaker Centre in Milton Keynes.
-In the in-between months we try to have a social event where members can meet together and chat.
+In the in-between months we try to have social events where members can meet together and chat.
 Often this is a lunch and walk together.
 We also have on-line meetings, usually of small groups of members to progress particular pieces of work, and we share ‘general chat’ and news about the progress of the project through our online communications system.

 Cohousing offers the opportunity to have your own private home but within an intentional community where there are some common facilities and neighbours who share the values and ethos of Still Green.